alem-m/Flixter/README.md

 ## Notes

-App needs to be investigated further and debugged for it to perform smoothly.
-Will continue to work on it!
+App now works smoothly.
+Will continue to work on showing posters!

 ## License